wa-img

 In which industries halal certification applies in Bahrain?

-Food business dominates the halal market of Bahrain.
+Food Industry: Food business dominates the halal market of Bahrain.
 Supermarkets are selling a wide range of halal products, starting from halal chicken to processed foods, ensuring they meet the Islamic dietary law requirements.

-In the cosmetic industry, halal products do not contain alcohol and any animal by-products that are forbidden in Islam.
+Cosmetics Industry: In the cosmetic industry, halal products do not contain alcohol and any animal by-products that are forbidden in Islam.
 This helps to ensure that consumers have items that align with their religious beliefs.

-Halal-certified pharmaceutical products are prepared in such a way to exclude alcohol and non-halal animal derivatives.
+Pharmaceutical Industry: Halal-certified pharmaceutical products are prepared in such a way to exclude alcohol and non-halal animal derivatives.
 Companies will do their best to meet specific halal requirements in order to compete with the Muslim market.

 Why choose Apexsc for halal certification in Bahrain?

+Apexsc is one of the most reliable companies for Halal certifications and training.
+We offer expert advising services in order to help businesses understand how to effectively fulfill the requirements.
 Our professional staff helps all businesses carry out sustainable practices, improve compliance, and gain better results.
-Apexsc ensures that every business process is smooth and hassle-free, just like the customer-centric approach to excellence.
+Apexsc ensures that every business process is smooth and hassle-free, just like our customer-centric approach to excellence.

 Frequently Asked Questions